How long does it take to rebuild credit?

 There are several reasons you might want to know how to fix your credit.
 Your credit may undergo fraud, technical errors or setbacks.
 No matter what the cause, you can take action to rebuild your credit over time.
 Looking at the possible reasons behind your credit setbacks can be a good place to start:

-• Setbacks such as late payments can contribute to faltering credit.
+- Setbacks such as late payments can contribute to faltering credit.
 That’s because the credit scoring companies often count your payment history as a large percentage when calculating credit score.
-For instance, VantageScore® gives payment history a 40% value among the five factors in their credit scoring algorithm.
+For instance, VantageScore® gives payment history a 40% value among the five factors in their credit scoring algorithm.vantage-score-guide

-• Consumer fraud claims can also account for some credit report flaws.
-Credit cards were most frequently reported as the payment method for fraudulent transactions in the nearly 2.8 million fraud reports of 2021.
+- Consumer fraud claims can also account for some credit report flaws.
+Credit cards are frequently reported as the payment method for fraudulent transactions.

-• Multiple applications for credit within a certain timeframe may also lower your score.
+- Multiple applications for credit within a certain timeframe may also lower your score.
 These specifics can differ as far as how many applications and within how long.
-But it’s best to keep in mind that many credit applications in a row may have a negative effect on your credit score.
+But it can be helpful to keep in mind that many credit applications in a row may have a negative effect on your credit score.

-• The amount of available credit in your accounts also factors into your credit score.
+- The amount of available credit in your accounts also factors into your credit score.
 This aspect of credit usage is called credit utilization.
-It measures how much credit you have accessible in each of your accounts versus how much of it you use.
+Credit utilization measures how much credit you're using against the total amount of credit available to you across all credit accounts.
 Lenders tend to look for low credit usage as a positive sign.
 Whereas high usage can typically lower your credit score.

 How to rebuild credit